Table of Contents

 The “Orphan Drug Development Guidebook” project aims at creating a simple guidebook for academic and industrial drug developers describing the available tools and initiatives specific for rare disease development and how to best use them.

-The guidebook will include fact-sheet descriptions of the new development tools, a series of standard cases of drug development defining “how” and “when” to use these tools and engage in these initiatives, and a series of practical check-lists of things to consider at each.
+The guidebook will include fact-sheet descriptions of the new development tools, a series of standard cases of drug development defining “how” and “when” to use these tools and engage in these initiatives, and a series of practical check-lists of what to consider at each phase of development.

 Task Force Members